 This dish was one I created when I didn’t have much in the fridge and pantry but wanted to make something simple and tasty.
 This is also a great leftovers meal for work.
-There are so many variations that you can do of this dish.
+There are so many variations that you can do of this curried cabbage and chickpea pasta.
 I like to play around with the spices that I use.
-Most of the time I do leave out the mustard seeds, but they look really pretty in the dish so I used them today.
-They are slightly bitter so just keep that in mind.
+Most of the time I do leave out the mustard seeds, but they look pretty in the dish, so I used them today.
+They are slightly bitter so keep that in mind.
 You don’t need to add them as they’re completely optional.

-Another version that actually inspired me for this dish was sauerkraut with pasta that I ate a lot growing up.
-Just a simple peasant dish but it’s actually pretty amazing.
+Another version that inspired me for this dish was sauerkraut with pasta that I ate a lot growing up.
+Just a simple peasant dish but it’s pretty amazing.
 My dad makes the best one!
-If anyone is interested in that recipe as well, let me know in the comments below and I will get it from him 🙂
+If anyone is interested in that recipe as well, let me know in the comments below, and I will get it from him 🙂

 In the meantime, enjoy this version of my curried cabbage and chickpea pasta!